harshattray/dynamicforms/README.md

 Complete Webpack integration with babel loaders processing custom css and js modules and transpiling them.

+if you see a warning related to input.onChange its a semantic-ui searchable issue.

 Redux dev tools are still enabled in this, mapped to the store so that dispached actions can be tracked (install redux dev tools plugin [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en))

 ## Installation Instructions